-All non-Identified Staff whose total variable income award (i.e. discretionary variable income before statutory deductions or deferrals are made) is in excess of the Variable Income Threshold of the equivalent of EUR 100,000, to be indexed from year to year, will have part of the total variable income award deferred.
-All, or a portion, of any amount in excess of the Variable Income Threshold is categorised as deferred and will vest progressively over a four year period.
+All non-Identified Staff whose total Variable Remuneration award is in excess of the equivalent of EUR 130,000, to be indexed from year to year, will have part of their total Variable Remuneration deferred.
+All, or a portion, of any amount in excess of the Variable Remuneration Threshold is categorised as deferred and will vest progressively over a four year period.